AndyButland/UmbracoMapper/ReadMe.md

 		    }
 		},
 	  });

+The **recursiveProperties** parameter allows you to pass a string array of Umbraco property aliases that should be mapped recursively (i.e. if not found on the current page, look on the parent, and the parent's parent, and so on until it is found).
+See below for an attribute based alternative to using this parameter.

+The **propertySet**	is a simple enum based flag to allow to you map just all native properties of IPublishedContent (Id, Name etc.) OR just all custom properties (all the ones put on document types).
+The default if not provided is to map both.

+##### From Collections of IPublishedContent

 To map a collection use the following method.
 This example maps the child nodes of the current page to a custom collection called 'Comments' on the view model, again using the default name mapping conventions.